Comparison·Jun 15, 2026·10 min read

 If you're considering CredoLab, the evaluation question is "does CredoLab's score add useful lift on the segment I'm trying to underwrite?"
 Run a back-test on a holdout sample.
 Compare the policy decision with and without the CredoLab input.

-If you're considering Floowed, the evaluation question is different: "does Floowed orchestrate my chosen inputs into defensible loan decisions, in minutes, operated by my credit officer, at a price I can see?"
+If you're considering Floowed, the evaluation question is different: "does Floowed orchestrate my chosen inputs into defensible loan decisions, in minutes, operated by my credit and risk teams, at a price sized to my operation on one short call?"
 Run five real applications.
 Two clean, two ugly, one edge case.
-Measure end-to-end time, extraction accuracy on ugly documents, and how long it takes the credit officer to edit a rule.
+Measure end-to-end time, how well Floowed reads and analyses ugly documents, and how long it takes the credit officer to edit a rule.

 FAQ